tibs/fish-and-chips-and-kafka-talk/slides.rst

 * Create an appropriate PostgreSQL database and table
 * Make sure that the Kafka service has Kafka Connect enabled
-* Use the Aiven web console to setup the new connector
+* Use the Aiven web console to setup a JDBC sink connector to send events to PG

 And then add code to the Python demo to query PostgreSQL and make some sort of report over time.